 - Disable vector optimizations (for AMD CPUs)

-- Vector optimizations are a special way of asking the CPU to do maths, these have names such as SIMD and AVX.
-These optimizations can make Krita a lot faster when painting, except when you have a AMD CPU under windows.
+Vector optimizations are a special way of asking the CPU to do maths, these have names such as SIMD and AVX.
+These optimizations can make Krita a lot faster when painting, except when you have an AMD CPU under Windows.
 There seems to be something strange going on there, so just deactivate them then.

 - Enable progress reporting